alugha/player/README.md

 ## Documentation

-The documentation of the alugha player SDK can be access at <https://alugha.github.io/player/>.
+The documentation of the alugha player SDK can be accessed at <https://alugha.github.io/player/>.

 ## Example